 Good King Wenceslas is among the Bohemian kings buried in the cathedral – his tomb is on the right-hand (southern) side of the cathedral.

 The oldest preserved building in the complex, though, is the Basilica of St George, founded in 920.
 Its colourful baroque facade – which was added in the late 17th century – is a little deceptive as the interior is austere.
 It contains the tombstone of Princess Ludmilla, the first Bohemian saint, who was murdered in 921.
 Another key building is the Old Royal Palace, which is actually three royal abodes with grand halls built on top of one another between 1135 and 1340, with later embellishments.
 I was expecting lots of regal furniture and comforts, but there is hardly any, so felt a strange sense of emptiness, but don’t let that put you off.
-There is a good outline of it here with much better photos than the ones I took.
+There is a good outline of it here.

 One area that I really liked without expecting to (I thought it would be commercial kitsch) was Golden Lane (Zlatá Ulicka), which features brightly coloured little houses that were once dwellings for the castle guards and were later taken over by goldsmiths.
 They are now bookshops, souvenir shops and little boutiques.
 The famous Czech writer Franz Kafka lived for a while at No 22, in the foreground of the photograph.